jmartinezuni/Practical-Python/README.md

-This is a basic course of Python programming for Data Scientist
+This is a basic course of `Python` programming for `Data Scientists`